Jonathan Martin (American football): Miami Dolphins

 During his rookie season, Martin started at right tackle from the beginning of training camp and struggled early in preseason with giving up sacks and penalties.
-On October 2, Martin was fined $10,000 for illegal clipping.
+On October 2, 2012, Martin was fined $10,000 for illegal clipping, a standard fine imposed on a player for the common foul of blocking an opponent from behind and below the waist.
 In December 2012, Martin was moved over to left tackle to take over for Pro Bowler Jake Long, who had been placed on injured reserve with a torn triceps.
 Martin had started the first 12 games of the season at right tackle, ranking 63rd out of the 69 NFL tackles who had played at least 300 snaps, according to Pro Football Focus’ grading system.

 For the 2013 season, Martin was slotted at left tackle in order to replace Long, who had left in free agency, and was noted to struggle throughout the early part of the season in pass protection.
 On October 21, 2013, the Dolphins signed Bryant McKinnie to take over at left tackle, moving Martin back over to right tackle.
 The Miami Herald reported that the Dolphins were concerned about moving Martin due to the impact on him.
 Writing for the Herald, Armando Salguero reported "It was clear Martin isn't thrilled about the move.
 'You can approach this two different ways,' Martin said.
 'You can go in the tank and be one of those guys who bitches and moans and is a cancer in the locker room, or you can be a guy who goes out there and can be a professional and plays as hard as I can.'
 Martin stated he'll be the latter."

+Bullying scandal

 On October 30, 2013, it was reported that Martin had left team facilities two days earlier, citing "emotional" reasons.
 It was initially reported that he had been mistreated by some teammates during lunch that day when they asked him to sit with them, but then promptly got up and left the table when he sat down.
 Martin was subsequently listed on the injury report with an unspecified injury and missed the Dolphins' game on October 31.
 It was later reported that during this period Martin had briefly checked into a hospital for emotional distress before flying to his parents' home in California, where he is "preparing a detailed document for his cooperation with a league investigation into a string of alleged multiple incidents he says led to his emotional distress and exit from the team".

 On November 2, it was reported that Richie Incognito's ring-leading role in the harassment of Martin dating as far back as the 2012 season was being reviewed by the NFL Players Association.
 On November 3, Incognito was suspended by the Dolphins for "conduct detrimental to the team."
 The next day, it was reported that Incognito had sent numerous texts and voicemails making threats against Martin and Martin's family.